 Hackensack Meridian Health Hackensack University Medical Center is pleased to announce that its hub-site affiliate, Temple University in Philadelphia, has been selected as one of 11 clinical hubs for a National Institutes of Health (NIH) emergency medicine clinical trials network.

 The NIH established the Strategies to Innovate EmeRgENcy Care Clinical Trials Network (SIREN) to support the rapid implementation of high quality, large-scale clinical trials in emergency medicine.
 SIREN will support clinical trials aimed at improving patient outcomes for neurologic, heart, lung, blood and traumatic emergencies.

-“We are proud of our five-year affiliation with Temple University in this important work and we are pleased to be invited to enroll in these significant NIH studies,” said Chinwe Ogedegbe, M.D., MPH, associate professor, Seton Hall-Hackensack Meridian School of Medicine, and section chief for Research in the Emergency and Trauma Center at Hackensack University Medical Center.
+“We are proud of our five-year affiliation with Temple University in this important work and we are pleased to be invited to enroll in these significant NIH studies,” said Chinwe Ogedegbe, M.D., MPH, associate professor, Hackensack Meridian School of Medicine at Seton Hall University, and section chief for Research in the Emergency and Trauma Center at Hackensack University Medical Center.
 “SIREN was awarded to sites that perform well in several categories, including enrollment, regulatory maintenance and research follow up.”

 The Temple-SIREN clinical hub will coordinate the efforts of a large group of academic medical centers and emergency medical systems, including Hackensack University Medical Center, across Pennsylvania and New Jersey.